top of page

 Q2: The Mysteries of the Kingdom of Heaven

 Question What are 'the mysteries of the kingdom of heaven' and why was it given to some and not to others?
-Because it has been given to you to know the mysteries of the kingdom of heaven, but to them it has not been given.
-Matthew 13:11 Context Jesus often spoke in parables, especially about the kingdom of God/heaven (e.g., Matthew 13; Mark 4).
-His disciples asked Him why He spoke to 'them,' i.e., the crowds (v 2), in parables (v 10), to which He responded that it was given/g
+Because it has been given to you to know the mysteries of the kingdom of heaven, but to them it has not been given. —Matthew 13:11 Context Jesus often spoke in parables, especially about the kingdom of God/heaven (e.g., Matthew 13; Mark 4; see P1; P2).
+His disciples asked Him why He spoke to 'them,' i.e., the crowds (v 2), in parables (v 10), to which He responded that i

 Gordon